Fairchild PT-19: Operational history

 Compared to the earlier biplane trainers, the Fairchild PT-19 provided a more advanced type of aircraft.
 Speeds were higher and wing loading more closely approximated that of combat aircraft, with flight characteristics demanding more precision and care.
-Its virtues were that it was inexpensive, simple to maintain and, most of all, virtually viceless.
+Its virtues were that it was inexpensive, simple to maintain, and most of all, virtually viceless.

-These planes were delivered to various bases all over the country by WASPs (Women's Airforce Service Pilots) between 1942-1944.
+These planes were delivered to various bases all over the country by Women's Airforce Service Pilots between 1942 and 1944.

 Thousands of the PT-19 series were rapidly integrated into the United States and Commonwealth training programs, serving throughout World War II and beyond.
 Even after their retirement in the late 1940s, a substantial number found their way onto the United States and other civil registers, being flown by private pilot owners.